LukePappa/myOS/b.md

-Ourism teaches the single meditative instruction: "Be."
-The aim of Ourism is to spread this teaching to humanity.
+Ourism teaches the meditative instruction “Be” and aims to share this teaching with all humanity.